SkylineCommunications/dataminer-docs/connector-help/connector_help/Microsoft Platform.md

 **Problem:**

 - WMI is working and everything gets filled in, but Performance Monitor does not work.
-Pressing Refresh Categories provides the following error in element logging:Exception Perf Counters The network path was not found.
+Pressing Refresh Categories provides the following error in element logging:
+  Exception Perf Counters The network path was not found.

 > **Solution:**
 >